Breaking Bad Ending and Alternate Ending, Explained

 Tying up Loose Ends

 What started off as just a way to provide money for his family becomes a matter of ego, pride and money for Walt, and we know that his journey would have disastrous consequences on the lives of those people who loved him the most.
 For me, ‘Ozymandias’ remains the greatest episode of the show; that’s where the show practically ended.
 Walt loses everything he fought for – money, pride, ego, his empire, Hank, and his family.
 Thematically, this was the culmination of everything the show tried to explore.
 It was a piece of such majestic beauty and raw emotional power.
-Everything post Ozymandias just seems like one long, final dream where things finally connect, motives are accomplished, and wishes fulfilled.
+Everything post Ozymandias just seems like one long, final dream where things finally connect, motives are accomplished, and wishes are fulfilled.

 Walter White as a Hero

 It would be difficult to call Walter White a hero, or even an anti-hero for that matter.
 Walt is not a born criminal, he’s not a psychopath.
 What makes him a truly evil man is the fact that he chooses to break his own sense of morality every time.
 This is a man who clearly knows what he’s doing; he understands the grave consequences of his actions, but he’s willing to twist his morality to such dangerous extremes.
-His hand trembles when he first attempts to kills Krazy 8, but he remains frighteningly indifferent to the murder of a 11-year-old boy, and shrugs it off as an unavoidable event.
+His hand trembles when he first attempts to kill Krazy 8, but he remains frighteningly indifferent to the murder of an 11-year-old boy and shrugs it off as an unavoidable event.

 Now, when you think of how the series ends, it’s clear that Walt died a hero.
 He grabs the one last chance life gives him to redeem himself.
 Did Walt deserve redemption because he was gonna die of cancer anyway?
 Did Walt deserve redemption because he lived the one last year of his life the way he wanted?
 Maybe he did, but to bracket Walt as a hero or a villain wasn’t what the show intended to do, which is why the ending doesn’t really do justice to the show’s thematic ambitions.
 Walt might have been a feared drug lord for a brief period of time but Heisenberg in him was long dead by the time he returned from New Hampshire.
 What remained was just a terrible, utterly powerless man who lived at the mercy of death.
 Walt was not a superhero with extraordinary powers; he wasn’t a king who fought the enemies to conquer the empire.
 He was just a deeply flawed human being who made one final, desperate attempt to gain control of his life.
 He didn’t really “have to” avenge the Neo-Nazis or prove a point.
 This was not a story of victory and defeat.